mazkaaa/ModernButton/README.md

 # ModernButton
-Modern button for HTML 5, created with CSS3 and Javascript.
+Modern button for HTML 5, created with CSS3.